 Graduates typically find employment as administrators or professors at community colleges, technical schools or 4-year colleges and universities.
 They could also find jobs as program managers or consultants with businesses and non-profit organizations.

-According to the U.S. Bureau of Labor Statistics, postsecondary education administrators earned a median annual salary of $88,390 as of May 2014.
+According to the U.S. Bureau of Labor Statistics, postsecondary education administrators earned a median annual salary of $90,760 as of May 2016.
 Job opportunities in this field were expected to increase 9% over the 2014-2024 decade.
 Postsecondary teachers, on the other hand, could see a 13% growth in employment over this same 10-year period.
-As of May 2014, their median salary was $70,790.
+As of May 2016, the median salary for postsecondary education teachers was $62,520.